TolikPylypchuk/Matchmaker/docs/articles/unions.md

-﻿# Discriminated Unions
+# Discriminated Unions

 While discriminated unions are not directly supported in C#, they can be modelled using class hierarchies.
-But still, in order for them be user-friendly, a way to process the values has to be implemented, usually in the form of the Visitor pattern.
+But still, in order for them be user-friendly, a way to process the values has to be implemented, e.g. in the form of the Visitor pattern.

 Or, pattern matching can be used instead of visitors.

-Let's define a very simple list, implemented as cons cells.
+Let's define a very simple list, implemented as [cons cells](https://en.wikipedia.org/wiki/Cons).
 This list is not generic for simplicity.

 ```
 public abstract class ConsList